kmmsks/hilmo_identify_episodes/README.md

 ## 2. Prepare Data for the Aggregation:

-**Preparations are done in 0_data_raw_to_parts.R**
+Preparations are defined in **0_data_raw_to_parts.R**

 If your data is in form THL calls the database form, you need to combine the data from different files based on entry id.
 Variables are in different files and each year is in its own file.
 Use library(bit64) for long id numbers.
-- (Example not currently shown)
+Example not currently shown.

 What needs to be achieved, is to have minimum of the following columns in your data: